pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  Fix logic to find available next number for limiters and queues.
    `#3998 <https://redmine.pfsense.org/issues/3998>`__
 -  Add vmx and hn to list of ALTQ capable interfaces.
--  Remove the “Limiter burst” parameter as it currently doesn't work with dummynet in pf.
+-  Remove the "Limiter burst" parameter as it currently doesn't work with dummynet in pf.

 Misc